-During the period from 27 March 2019 to 31 January 2020, the Company's share price and net asset value returned 21.5% and 3.7% respectively.

-Since shares opened for trading on the London Stock Exchange, they have climbed steadily, on thin trading volume, to a premium of approximately 17.6% at 31 January 2020.
+During the financial year to 31 January 2021, the Company's share price and net asset value returned 48.1% and 42.3%, respectively.
+Over the period from 27 March 2019 (launch date) to 31 January 2021, the Company's share price and net asset value returned 80.0% and 47.5%, respectively.
+Since shares opened for trading on the London Stock Exchange, they have climbed steadily, on thin trading volume, to a premium of approximately 22.5% at 31 January 2021.
 Investors should bear in mind that shares bought at a high premium to net asset value can quickly lose substantial value if the premium is eroded.
-The Company has authority to issue further shares if the Directors determine such issues to be in the best interests of shareholders and the Company as a whole.

-Deployment of Capital
+Deployment of Capital and Capital Raising

-When the Company was launched, your Board said it would be reasonable to expect that the Company would be two-thirds invested within the first two years.
-The Company is well on track to meet that milestone, with 35.5% of shareholders' funds invested in 17 private companies as at the end of January 2020.
-There is commentary on these investments in the Investment Manager's Review and Review of Investments on pages 9 to 12.
+When the Company was launched, raising gross proceeds of US\$477 million, the Board said it would be reasonable to expect that the Company would be two-thirds invested within the first two years.
+The Company has exceeded that milestone, with 87.0% of shareholders' funds invested in 27 private companies and two private companies that are now public as at the end of January 2021.
+There is commentary on these investments in the Investment Manager's Review and Review of Investments on pages 12 to 19.